aptech/docs/docs/CR-plotSetLegend.rst

     :param location: Optional argument, the location to place the legend.

-        The location string may contain up to three tokens, or words.
+        If a string, the location string may contain up to three tokens, or words.

         #.
 Vertical location: ``"top"`` (default), ``"vcenter"`` or ``"bottom"``.
 (Note: for backwards compatibilty ``"middle"`` may still be used for ``"vcenter"``.
 However, new programs should use ``"vcenter"``).